 Spain encompasses a diverse topography and an assortment of climates because of its position bridging northern Africa and southern Europe, with the Atlantic to its west side and the Mediterranean to its east.

 Each aspect of the country’s physical geography has contributed to form a unique collection of ecosystems, and therefore some of the best wildlife watching opportunities in Europe.

 Photo credit: Birding Tarifa, Spanish Imperial Eagle

-And there are many local English-speaking wildlife guides who can shortcut the search for any particular animal you have flown over to see and help you add some interesting species to your life-list.
-These local specialists can also introduce you to the real Spain, off the well-traveled tourist routes.
+And there are many local English-speaking wildlife guides, as well as others offering German and French, who can shortcut the search for any particular animal you have travelled to see and help you add some interesting species to your life-list.
+These local specialists can also introduce you to a real Spain wildlife holiday, off the well-trodden tourist routes.